-Some writers do this research first, others do it when they are done writing their post.
+Some writers do this research first, while others do it when they are done writing their posts.
 Many will use Google’s Keyword Tool to find the exact phrase readers will type to search, while others use popular keywords they’ve discovered people use to find their site.

 Remember the wise words of Nicholas Sparks, “Publishing is a business.
 Writing may be art, but publishing, when all is said and done, comes down to dollars.”